Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Results

 \subsubsection{Datasets}

-Stanford AIMI Coronary Calcium (COCA)~\cite{ref:COCA} dataset is used for heart CTCA images.
+Stanford AIMI Coronary Calcium (COCA)~\citep{ref:COCA} dataset is used for heart CTCA images.
 COCA contains 787 3D coronary CT images.
 Each 3D image has a different number (ranging from $27$ to $156$) of 2D slices on the axial plane, and they add up to $39,281$ axial slices in total.
-For brain MRI images, we use the Alzheimer’s Disease Neuroimaging Initiative (ADNI)~\cite{ref:ADNI} dataset.
-Specifically, we use $991$ T1 structural images from the Cognitively Normal (CN) research group.
-MR images with non-brain areas are removed by the dataset provider using software FreeSurfer's\footnote{https://surfer.nmr.mgh.harvard.edu/fswiki} recon-all function.
+For brain MRI images, we {used} the Alzheimer’s Disease Neuroimaging Initiative (ADNI) {dataset}~\citep{ref:ADNI}.
+Specifically, we {used} $991$ T1 structural images from the Cognitively Normal (CN) research group.
+MR images {from} non-brain areas {were} removed by the dataset provider using the software FreeSurfer's\footnote{https://surfer.nmr.mgh.harvard.edu/fswiki} recon-all function.
 The processed MR images have $256$ slices from all three planes.